To contact DAMEC staff please visit the contact us page.

 Alison Jaworski : Senior Project Officer

 Alison joined DAMEC in June 2013.
-Her current activities include assisting with DAMEC's Transitions Project, representing DAMEC on community drug action teams (CDATs) across the state and assisting with other funded and non-funded projects.
+Her current activities include assisting with DAMEC's Transitions Project, workforce development, community education and health promotion campaigns.

 Lilly Lertsinpakee : Project Officer